 - Add other fields to build out your template.
 For example, the title of the event or the start and end times.
 See Templates for more details.

-When a Teams meeting is scheduled, it will show up on the Primary Instructor's calendar automatically:
+When a Teams meeting is scheduled, it will show up on all assigned Instructors' calendars and invite them to the meeting automatically:

 Create a Communication Template

 Similar to the instructions above for Students, you can also setup communications to send to Instructors.

 How does the integration choose who is the meeting presenter?

 The MS Teams integration creates a video meeting by having a Microsoft User create the meeting on their Microsoft Teams calendar, and inviting the instructors to it.
 By default, this Microsoft User is the Primary Instructor of the Administrate Event.

 This behavior can be overridden by setting a “service_user_id” or “service_user_email” parameter on the config of the webhook.

 How does the integration match instructor accounts between Microsoft and Administrate?